mauricechiodo/eim-case-studies/course/finance/cdos/2cdogaussian/page2/copula/proof/index.md

 Let U  = F(Y,V) be the distributional transform of Y. Then $U := U(0,1)$ and $Y = F^{-1}(U)$ almost surely.

-Note that in probability theory, we say that an event happens almost surely if it happens with probability one.
+Note that in probability theory, we say that an event happens almost surely if it happens with probability 1.

 ##Proof of Sklar's Theorem